 Gail has been featured in various media, including World Art Dubai, Michigan Avenue, Modern Luxury and Chicago Woman Magazines, Inside Artists, Splash and on television with NBC Universal’s “Chicago Justice.”

 Photography awakens a world of exploration for me.
-The instantaneous captures within a given moment of time, quenches an internal urge and continues to arouse my creative sensibilities.
-I call the city my studio, and with its unlimited creative possibilities, I am able to gather much of my photographic inventory, as I walk the streets, camera in hand.
-Additionally, through experimental processes, traditional photography has expanded and evolved my vision and been a catalyst to express the medium in new and atypical ways.
+The instantaneous capture within a given moment of time, satisfies a continuous urge to scan my environment to seek out the next shot.
+I call the city my studio, and with its unlimited possibilities, I am able to gather much of my photographic inventory, as I walk the streets, camera in hand.
+Additionally, through experimental processes, traditional photography has been a catalyst to express the medium in new and atypical ways.

 When I’m creating, it's all about the flow, the interplay of color, shadow and light and the emotional response to my emerging composition.
 Very often, the way a project starts is vastly different from the way it ends.
-As an artist, it is always my desire that viewers make a personal connection with my work, as I feel that the gravitation to art is not only visceral, but informed through the eyes of spiritual observation.
+As an artist, it is always my hope that viewers make a personal connection with my work, as I feel that the allure of art is not only visceral, but informed through the eyes of spiritual observation.